ahmedelazab1220/ClothingStore-RestApI/README.md

 `MySQL`: A reliable relational database management system used for storing the application's data.

-`Spring Security`: Ensures secure access to the application's endpoints.
+`Spring Security`: Utilized along with JSON Web Tokens (`JWT`) for secure access to the application's endpoints.

 `Spring DevTools`: Enhances development experience by providing hot reloading and other useful features.